RMS Risk Indicator Reports Page - "Data Dashboard"

 Once the Risk Indicator Report is disseminated and analyzed, the next level of action is convening an OPIA Council on Systemic Risk Assessment.
 The Council provides an executive level review of the Risk Indicator Report.

-OPIA managers partner with Division of Developmental Disabilities’ (DDD) managers to evaluate – at a systemic level - the triggered thresholds of the report’s critical domains.
+OPIA managers partner with the Division of Developmental Disabilities (DDD) and Division of Mental Health and Addiction Services’ managers, and other DHS administrators to evaluate – at a systemic level - the triggered thresholds of the report’s critical domains.
 The Council’s goal is to decide upon a coordinated, comprehensive and efficient course of action to address systemic risk among DDD’s contracted community providers.

 - Focuses and aligns the activities of the participants who are responsible for performing risk management functions.